funkonaut/funkonaut.github.io/_posts/1111-01-04-basic-primitives.md

 <br>

 #### The Center Parameter
 Now, let's center the cube on the origin.
 We'll do this using a parameter named 'center'.
 Remember how we said shape commands in OpenSCAD require a parameter or parameters?
 We can have multiple parameters and separate them the same way we separate numbers in a vector with a comma `,`.
 The center parameter is a boolean type parameter.
-A boolean is a parameter that can be true or false.
+In this context a boolean is a type of parameter that can be true or false.
 Try it:
 `cube([10,10,20], center=true);`
 <br><br>